open2c/cooler/README.md

 - Query a contact matrix.
 - Export and visualize the data.
 - Perform efficient out-of-core operations, such as aggregation and contact matrix normalization (a.k.a. balancing).
-- Provide a clean and well-documented Python API to facilitate working with potentially larger-than-memory data.
+- Facilitate working with potentially larger-than-memory data.

 To get started: